 Phuket’s development as an international destination has, to a certain extent, cost it its individual local charm.
 Krabi still has that in spades and local wares and handicrafts are much easier to find in its small shops and markets.
 There may not be as many outlets, but you are more likely to find something special and unique.

-If you haven’t guessed by now, Phuket is quite a cosmopolitan destination.
-Sure, you can enjoy it on a shoestring budget but, between its high-end hotels, several yachting marinas, shopping malls, fine dining restaurants and classy clubs, it certainly attracts a sophisticated crowd.
+Phuket is quite a cosmopolitan destination in Thailand.
+Sure, you can enjoy it on a shoestring budget but, between its high-end hotels, several yachting marinas, shopping malls, fine-dining restaurants, and classy clubs, it certainly attracts a sophisticated crowd.
 Even Phuket Old Town – built in the height of a tin mining boom – has an air of class to it.

 Unlike Phuket, Krabi never had an industrial boom.
 As a result, it has remained pretty much as it was – a local, rural community.
-It has a much more “Thai” feel to it than Phuket does, and attracts the backpacker crowd with its good selection of budget accommodation, laidback nightlife and easy-going atmosphere.
+It has a much more “Thai” feel to it than Phuket does, attracting the backpacker crowd with its budget accommodation, laidback nightlife, and easy-going atmosphere.

 10. Value for Money